 The 30th ANNIVERSARY EDITION of THE OTHER PLANET was published in softcover by McPherson on September 3.
-It has a foreword by Stephen Beachy that's an intelligent introduction to the book and a thoughtful overview of our work from early "Space Novels" to current novel-in-last-stage-of-polishing, Headless World (three excerpts in print (two in Your Impossible Voice, one in Exile (Toronto)).
+It has a foreword by Stephen Beachy that's an intelligent introduction to the book and a thoughtful overview of our work from early "Space Novels" to current novel-in-last-stage-of-polishing, Headless World (four excerpts in print (two in Your Impossible Voice, two in Exile (Toronto)).

-Readers who've read the orignal hard cover edition of The Other Planet or who read the new edition can leave comments on Amazon using the link https://www.amazon.com/Other-Planet-Ascher-Straus/dp/1620540339/.
+Readers who've read the original hard cover edition of The Other Planet or who read the new edition can leave comments on Amazon using the link https://www.amazon.com/Other-Planet-Ascher-Straus/dp/1620540339/.

 ASCHER/STRAUS=Sheila Ascher & Dennis Straus.
 We don’t write together in the literal sense, but do in every other sense.
 We edit each other’s writing (allow no other editing) and we publish jointly without saying who initiated what.
 To distinguish "who wrote what" is to bow to someone else’s idea of authorship, no more acceptable than bowing to a narrow idea of what fiction can be.